aws-samples/aws-cloudformation-workshops/workshop_1/README.md

 It turns out there is a way to have CloudFormation generate a random string with a little help from you through the use of [custom resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html).

-- __6.11__ Download the file Random.yaml.
+- __6.11__ Download the Random.yaml template to your workstation by right clicking on [this link](https://github.com/aws-samples/aws-cloudformation-workshops/raw/master/workshop_1/Random.yaml), and select 'Save as' (or the equivalent in your browser). **NOTE: Make sure you change the file extension to .yaml if your browser does not do this for you**.
 Open it in your text editor.

 The file is used to define a CloudFormation custom resource.
 This custom resource extends CloudFormation by providing a new capability, in this case the ability to generate a random string value which we will use for the password of the database.